Last updated in September 2015

 An investment protection and promotion agreement between the two countries, which entered into force on 27 May 1998, has so far resulted in few German direct investments A German commercial bank specialising in small development-related loans has set up branches in Honduras.
 A more sizable investment is a German-Honduran joint venture (coffee roasting facility).
 A number of German companies plan to make major investments in the country’s energy and service sectors.
 The German-Honduran Chamber of Commerce and Industry is based in Tegucigalpa.

 Honduras is an important partner country of German development cooperation.
-Since cooperation began in 1961, Germany has made available some EUR 440 million for development projects and programmes in Honduras, making it one of the country’s largest bilateral donors along with the United States, Spain, Japan and Canada.
+Since cooperation began in 1961, Germany has made available a total of some EUR 440 million for development projects and programmes in Honduras, making it one of the country’s largest bilateral donors along with the United States, Spain, Japan and Canada.
 No other EU member state, apart from Spain, had provided more funding to Honduras.

-Honduras receives assistance from more than 30 donor countries.
+Honduras receives assistance from some 30 donor countries.
 The country’s principal bi- and multilateral partners (together accounting for some 97 per cent of total funding) coordinate their programmes in the framework of the so-called Group of 16 (G16).
 Along with these classical donors, the following countries are particularly engaged in Honduras: South Korea, Taiwan, Brazil, Mexico, Colombia and Chile.
 The People’s Republic of China is also active there but does not provide concessionary funding.

 German development cooperation with Honduras focuses on two priority areas: education and environmental policy (including the sustainable use of natural resources and climate protection).
 In these areas in particular, Germany is seen as an acknowledged and influential partner.